 Conventions & Instruments

-On 1 October 2020, the HCCH 1965 Service Convention entered into force for the Philippines.
-It currently has 78 Contracting Parties.
+On 1 October 2022, the 2007 Child Support Convention entered into force for the Philippines.
+At present, 44 States and the European Union are bound by the Convention.
 More information is available here.

 Meetings & Events

 From 18 to 20 October 2022, HCCH Asia Pacific Week was held in Manila in hybrid format.
 The conference provided the opportunity for the exchange of ideas and viewpoints from across Asia and the Pacific on some of the most prominent HCCH Conventions and instruments, as well as on the HCCH’s ongoing normative projects and possible future work, in the areas of transnational litigation and legal cooperation, international family and child protection law, and commercial, digital, and financial law.
 More information is available here.

 From 17 to 21 October 2022, the Experts’ Group on Parentage / Surrogacy met for the twelfth time.
 The Group discussed the content of the final report that is to be presented to the Council on General Affairs and Policy at its 2023 meeting, in which the Group will present its assessment of the feasibility of one or more private international law instruments on legal parentage.
 More information is available here.